tajmone/PBCodeArcProto/_assets/MODULARIZATION_NOTES.md

 - `Err::#FATAL_ERR_FILE_ACCESS` — App can't get access to file resources.
 - `Err::#FATAL_ERR_PANDOC` — any blocking error related to pandoc.

-Before Aborting, the Error Tracker will ensure that any statistics gathered so far are printed in the final report, so that the user can be made aware of all problems encountred (and not just the last one, which halted processing).
+Before Aborting, the Errors Tracker will ensure that any statistics gathered so far are printed in the final report, so that the user can be made aware of all problems encountred (and not just the last one, which halted processing).

 ### Required Vars Access

-The Error Tracker needs to access the following vars, which will have to be placed either in its module or in a common module:
+The Errors Tracker needs to access the following vars, which will have to be placed either in its module or in a common module:

 |       var name       |  type  | namespace  |
 |----------------------|--------|------------|